What is a Sponsorship Appeal?

 Thirdly, the counsel of IRCC may also attend the hearing.
 However, if the case is straightforward, they may just send a written submission to the penal instead of attending the hearing in person.

 We can also represent you at the hearing.

 Last but not least, when the IRB believes your appeal may be solved without a hearing, they will ask you to attend an Alternative Dispute Resolution (ADR) conference.
 The ADR conference is private.

 Can I apply Humanitarian and Compassionate (H&C) grounds to my appeal?

-On the other hand, you can’t request an H&C consideration if your relationship with the family member is not genuine.
-For example, your spouse entered the marriage with you in order to obtain immigration status.
+However, you can’t request an H&C consideration if the family relationship is not genuine.
+For example, your spouse entered the marriage with you solely for obtaining immigration status.

 To learn more about H&C, please visit our Service.

 What are the possible outcomes of a Sponsorship Appeal?

 After the hearing, the IAD may allow your appeal.
 This means your family member will become a PR.